-Cantor Levy is married to Dr. Eric Goodman and has successfully already made him a Philadelphia Eagles fan!
+Cantor Goodlev and husband Eric are proud new parents to son Samuel.
+Cantor Goodlev is an avid Eagles fan and has successfully turned her husband into one.
 She also enjoys playing volleyball, kickboxing, spinning, and crocheting in her free time.

 Henry Cohen was born in 1927 in Houston, Texas, into a family of Reform rabbis.
 After graduating from the University of Texas, he was ordained at the Hebrew Union College in 1953.
 He was an army chaplain and served as assistant rabbi in Great Neck, NY, where he met his wife, Edna.
 They moved to Champaign-Urbana where Henry served a "town and gown" congregation and received a Masters Degree in the Philosophy of Education.

 Henry came to Beth David in 1964, where he remained until becoming rabbi emeritus in 1993.
 He initiated a bi-cultural Black-Jewish nursery school and was chairman of the Jewish Coalition for Peace.
 In 1974, he was part of a group of interfaith clergy who visited Lebanon, Jordan and Israel.
 In 1986 he and his wife visited the Soviet Union where they met with refuseniks, Soviet Jewish citizens denied permission to emigrate.
 Among the refuseniks they met were the parents of Beth David's then cantor, Lilia Kazansky.
 The congregation campaigned for the release of David and Clara, who gained their freedom in 1987.
 Later, when Beth David moved to Gladwyne, Henry helped to form the Interfaith Hospitality of the Main Line.

 He has written several books, including Why Judaism?, What's Special About Judaism? and a biography of his grandfather, Kindler of Souls: Rabbi Henry Cohen of Texas.
 His most recent work is Charley Braunstein and Jewish Tradition, which teaches Jewish themes using characters that are a take-off of the Charles Schultz's Charlie Brown cartoons.